Miss Julie (Alwyn opera)

 Miss Julie is an English-language opera in two acts, with music and libretto by William Alwyn.
-His second and final opera, premiered in 1977 as a radio broadcast, Alwyn based his opera on the 1888 play Miss Julie by Swedish playwright August Strindberg.
+His second and final opera, premiered in 1977 as a radio broadcast, Alwyn based it on the 1888 play Miss Julie by Swedish playwright August Strindberg.

 Performance history

 The opera received its premiere as a BBC Radio 3 broadcast on 16 July 1977, from a studio recording made on 17 February 1977 in Brent Town Hall.
 Its first stage production was in 1992 at the Ballerup Theatre in Copenhagen, by Opera-Fabrikken.
 The first UK production was at the Norwich Triennial Festival in October 1997.
 The BBC Symphony Orchestra performed the opera in a semi-staged concert performance at the Barbican Centre in October 2019.

 Roles

 Synopsis

 The action is set on an estate of a Swedish count, during Midsommarafton (Midsummer's Eve).